uhasker/getting-things-done-in-next-js/src/chapter4/02-data-types-and-constraints.md

 ### Date/Time Data Types

 Dates and times are a famously dreaded topic among programmers, especially in combination with persistent data storage.
-We will only look at the very tip of the iceberg here, however you should keep in mind that there are many complexities that we will skip for now.
+We will only look at the very tip of the iceberg here.
+However, you should keep in mind that there are many complexities that we will skip for now.

 The three most important date/time data types are `date`, `time` and `timestamp`.

-The `date` data type allows you to store the date part (year, month, day) without time information.
+The `date` data type allows you to store the date part (year, month, day) without the time information.
 Consider this example:

 ```sql